Total TimePrep: 35 min. Process: 15 min.

 - 2 packages (12 ounces each) fresh or frozen cranberries, thawed

 - 1 cup orange juice

 - 3 teaspoons vanilla extract

 - In a large saucepan, combine cranberries, sugar, orange juice and bourbon.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 18-22 minutes or until berries pop and mixture has thickened.
+Reduce heat; simmer, uncovered, until berries pop and mixture has thickened, 18-22 minutes.

 I prepared this and gave some to my friends as gifts.
 They were so impressed and requested that I make more!

 I just made this recipe.
 I did a double batch, and it worked great.
 It made 20 1/2-cup jars (ndividual servings).
 It tastes great and cooks so long that the alcohol must mostly evaporate.
 I made the recipe as given--no changes except the doubling.

 I am excited to try this recipe for holiday giving and have loaded it into my Taste of Home Recipe box, but don't want to use the bourbon, here is the substitution I plan to use:For ¼ cup bourbon, substitute: ¼ cup Sparkling apple cider; sparkling cranberry juice; or sparkling grape juice.
 These are non-alcoholic but carbonated, non-carbonated would work also!